 With the prevalence of social media interactions, videoconferencing, and the decline in face to face meetings, many people (including senior executives) are looking for opportunities to gather with peers in the real world.
 We’re seeing the resurgence of small group events to get senior executives out of the office to share ideas without the distractions of the work environment.
 It’s an opportunity to reflect on big picture trends and challenges they might be seeing.

 The ‘lunch and learn’ and ‘peer roundtable’ concept is nothing new.
-Here are the ingredients of prospecting for such an event:
+Here are the ingredients of generating leads through hosting such an event:

-This post is about helping with #4.
-It’s where most companies often struggle.
+Number four is particularly important, as it's where most companies struggle.
 How do you make sure people attend?
 An organized outreach strategy should be central to your efforts.

 Your first step (maybe even before nailing down the date) should be to contact some potential attendees whose names and/or titles would be recognizable to others in the industry.
 These participants will ultimately bring your event to a larger audience and increase your prospecting reach.
 It’s important to try and build a relationship with this marquee group of attendees, and demonstrate value based on their interests.